-You may find that pain and swelling increases as you begin new exercises, increase movement in your hip or return to regular activities.
+You may find that pain and swelling increases as you begin new exercises, improve movement in your knee or return to work.
 Continue to manage your pain and swelling; see "Pain Management - Before Surgery", page 5.

-- Move your leg in and out of bed by yourself - Move on and off a raised chair, bed and toilet without help - · Walk at home using a walker, cane or crutches - Use the stairs safely with cane or crutch
+Focus Area By the end of week 3 Range of Motion Bend your knee at least 90 degrees Straighten your knee so that no more than 3 finger widths can fit behind the knee on a hard surface Mobility Move your leg in and out of bed by yourself Move on and off a raised chair, bed and toilet without help Walk at home using a walker, cane or crutches Use the stairs safely with cane or crutch